What are omega-6 fatty acids? Can eating omega-6 fatty acids cause heart disease?

 Answer From Francisco Lopez-Jimenez, M.D.

-Omega-6 fatty acids are a type of polyunsaturated fat found in vegetable oils, nuts and seeds.
-When eaten in moderation and in place of saturated fats, omega-6 fatty acids can be good for the heart and appear to protect against heart disease.
+Omega-6 fatty acids are a type of fat called polyunsaturated fat.
+Omega-6 fatty acids are in vegetable oils, nuts and seeds.
+They're good to eat in small amounts in place of the fats that are solid at room temperature, call saturated fats.
+Omega-6 fatty acids can be good for the heart and seem to protect against heart disease.

-The body needs fatty acids (essential fatty acids) to work properly.
-It can make most of them.
+The body needs fatty acids, called essential fatty acids.
+It can make most of the fatty acids it needs.
 But the body can't make linolenic acid, an essential fatty acid that includes omega-6 fatty acids.
-A balanced diet is the body's main source of omega-6 fatty acids.
+A healthy diet is the body's main source of omega-6 fatty acids.

-Fatty acids serve different functions in the body.
-Some are believed to cause inflammation, but others seem to have anti-inflammatory properties.
-Studies have failed to show an increased risk of heart disease linked to omega-6 fatty acids.
-In fact, research findings suggest that omega-6 fatty acids may actually reduce the risk for heart disease or stroke.
+Fatty acids have different effects on the body.
+Some are believed to cause swelling and irritation, called inflammation.
+But others seem to fight swelling and irritation, called anti-inflammatory.
+Studies have not shown an increased risk of heart disease linked to omega-6 fatty acids.
+In fact, research findings suggest that omega-6 fatty acids might reduce the risk of heart disease or stroke.

-Until more is known, you can help keep your heart healthy by limiting saturated fats in your diet and choosing plant-based foods such as flaxseed or canola oil.
-One way to increase the amount of omega-6s in your diet is to swap butter for olive oil when cooking.
+Until more is known, you can help keep your heart healthy by limiting saturated fats in your diet.
+Choose plant-based oils such as flaxseed oil or canola oil.
+One way to increase the amount of omega-6s in your diet is to use olive oil instead of butter when cooking.
 Or choose Brazil nuts or walnuts as snacks.
 They're also rich in omega-6 fatty acids.

 With